Verdify

 Risk register What can go wrong, who owns it, and what evidence would trigger review.
 Turns vague AI risk into accountable operating issues.

-Telemetry plan Which events, overrides, exceptions, and outcomes are logged.
+Telemetry plan Which events, overrides, exceptions, feedback, and outcomes are logged.
 Supports auditability, incident review, and vendor oversight.

-Scorecard Which metrics prove whether the workflow improved.
+Private eval Which metrics prove whether the workflow improved.
 Keeps expansion tied to evidence instead of enthusiasm.

 Trust posture review Which security, legal, data, access, provider, and claim-limit questions must be answered.
 Gives buyers a clear review path before sensitive data, new providers, or expanded authority are introduced.